By Mayo Clinic Staff

 - Being born with a fertility disorder or having a blood relative with a fertility disorder

-- Having certain medical conditions, including tumors and chronic illnesses
+- Having certain medical conditions, including tumors and chronic illnesses, such as sickle cell disease

-- Taking certain medications or undergoing medical treatments, such surgery or radiation used for treating cancer
+- Taking certain medications or undergoing medical treatments, such as surgery or radiation used for treating cancer

 Infertility can be stressful for both you and your partner.
 Complications of male infertility can include: